-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 30.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on August 1.

 What’s on offer

 Ghana may be blessed with some of West Africa’s finest beaches, but it’s so much more than a place to sunbathe.
 Its coastal forts offer an unflinching insight into the slave trade which was run by the British from these shores.
 The rambling Kejetia Market, in Kumasi, in the southwest of the country, is said to be the largest in this part of the continent, selling everything from jewelry to footwear.
 In the north, Mole National Park is the ideal place to see some of Africa’s most famous animals, including elephants, hippos and warthogs.

 Who can go

 Travelers aged 18 years and over who are not Ghanaian citizens or resident foreigners must be fully vaccinated in order to enter.

 Ghanaians and resident foreigners who are not fully vaccinated are allowed entry but restrictions apply (see below).

 Non-resident travelers aged 18 years and over must be fully vaccinated in order to enter.
 They no longer need to undergo any Covid-19 testing.

 Ghanaians and resident foreigners who are not fully vaccinated will be offered vaccination on arrival.
 Alternatively, they can undergo mandatory quarantine at a government-assigned facility for seven days at their own expense.

 They must also have proof of a negative PCR test taken within 48 hours of departure and also undertake an additional antigen test on arrival.